 For instance, notes can get lost and documentation may be filled out incorrectly.

-However, case management software completes these tasks automatically, ensuring that only the essential information is collected based on the necessary steps required.
+However, law manager software completes these tasks automatically, ensuring that only the essential information is collected based on the necessary steps required.

 Forms are generated based on the essential information required which is sent to clients to be signed electronically.
 This reduces the amount of data transfer, ensuring that no information is lost.